pgniewko/conotoxins/README.md

 [[web-server]](http://lin-group.cn/server/iCTX-Type)

-### Todos:
-1. Compare the consistency between my automated way of creating benchmakrs and the manually curted one.
-2. Add error bars and 95% confidence intervals to the quality metrics values

 ### License
 The library is open-source for academic and education users.
 If you want to use the library in any of your work please cite: *Pawel Gniewek*, _Machine learning study on conotoxins_, https://github.com/pgniewko/conotoxins.